KMVP-FM

-KMVP-FM (98.7 MHz) is a commercial radio station in Phoenix, Arizona, featuring a sports format branded as "98.7 FM Arizona's Sports Station".
-Local programming airs on weekdays from 6 a.m. to 8 p.m. and Saturdays from 7 a.m. to 2 p.m., with ESPN Sports Radio heard nights and weekends.
-Owned by Salt Lake City–based Bonneville International, KMVP-FM's radio studios are on North 16th Street in Phoenix near Piestewa Peak, while the transmitter is in South Mountain Park.
+KMVP-FM (98.7 MHz) is a commercial radio station licensed to serve Phoenix, Arizona, featuring a sports format branded as "Arizona Sports 98.7 FM".
+Local programming airs on weekdays from 6 a.m. to 8 p.m. and Saturdays from 7 a.m. to 2 pm, with ESPN Sports Radio heard nights and weekends.
+Owned by Salt Lake City–based Bonneville International, KMVP-FM's radio studios are on North 16th Street in Phoenix near Piestewa Peak, while its transmitter is located in South Mountain Park.

 Arizona Sports is the flagship station of the MLB's Arizona Diamondbacks, NBA's Phoenix Suns, the NFL's Arizona Cardinals and the Arizona State University Sun Devils football games.
 It was also the flagship station of the NHL's Arizona Coyotes until the franchise left the state of Arizona and technically became the Utah Hockey Club (now known as the Utah Mammoth) in 2024.

 History

 KTAR-FM and KBBC

-In July 1960, the station signed on as KTAR-FM, co-owned with KTAR and KTAR-TV (KPNX).
+In July 1960, the station signed on as KTAR-FM, co-owned with KTAR (620 AM) and KTAR-TV (channel 12).
 KTAR-AM-FM mostly simulcast a middle of the road format of popular music, news and sports.
 In 1973, the FM station became KBBC, to distinguish it from sister station KTAR.

-KBBC aired a beautiful music format of instrumental cover versions of popular adult songs, along with some Broadway and Hollywood show tunes.
-Over time, to stay youthful, KBBC added more soft vocals and reduced the instrumentals.
+KBBC aired a music format of instrumental cover versions of adult songs, along with some Broadway and Hollywood show tunes.
+Over time, KBBC added more soft vocals and reduced the instrumentals.

 KKLT (98.7 K-Lite)

 The station became one of the nation's pioneers of the "Soft Rock" format under the programming direction of J.D.
 Freeman who moved over from KNIX-FM afternoon drive.
-In 1982, the format evolved into soft adult contemporary music branded as "K-Lite."
+In 1982, the format evolved into soft adult contemporary music branded as "K-Lite".

 To go with the K-Lite branding, the call sign was changed to KKLT.
 The staff included program director Marc McCoy and sales manager Ken Hoag.
-KKLT had to compete with KESZ for the Soft AC audience.
+KKLT had to compete with KESZ for the soft AC audience.
 As it lost ratings to its rival, KKLT gradually stepped up the tempo of its music to a more mainstream adult contemporary.
 Despite the changes, KESZ continued to dominate in audience share.